5 Free Linux screenshot tools | How to take a screenshot in Linux?

 After you are done editing your image you can save it by clicking on the File menu at the top right corner of the toolbar.

-ImageMagic is a command-line utility that is used to take a screenshot simply by running a few commands.
+ImageMagick is a command-line utility that is used to take a screenshot simply by running a few commands.

-This open-source software is used to display, convert and even edit bitmap images.
+This open-source software is used to display, convert, and even edit bitmap images.
 It has a vector image file which has a support frame consisting of a200 image format.
 It can also write images in different formats such as PNG, GIF, JPEG, and many others.

 To install ImageMagic, you need to install the required packages by running the following command.